generation-org/JAVA/Final Project/README.md

  * Packages
  * Classes
  * Functionality
- 3. Run and test the project to get a deeper undertanding of how it works (remember the persistence mindset!)
+ 3. Run and test the project to get a deeper undertanding of how it works (remember the persistence mindset!).

   ## Part 2: Implementing the Student and StudentService missing features
   1. Open the *Student* class (`src/com/generation/model/Student.java`) and implement the following methods: